vedph/cadmus-migration/README.md

 ## Cadmus.Export.ML

 Components used to export Cadmus data into some markup language (typically XML).
+These rely on the general purpose export components, and add logic targeted to build a full-fledged output for third parties (e.g. TEI).

 ## History